 The Prescription for Spiritual Poverty

-The Laodiceans were rich, but their riches were worldly, not spiritual.
-They needed spiritual wealth which can only come through Christ (Revelation 3:18).
+The Laodiceans were financially wealthy, yet spiritually bankrupt.
+They lacked spiritual riches, which only come through Christ (Revelation 3:18).

 The Prescription for Spiritual Nakedness

-Nakedness in Scripture is a metaphor for defeat and humiliation, therefore Christ counsels them to procure “white garments” from Him that the shame of their nakedness might be covered (Revelation 3:18).
+Nakedness in Scripture is a metaphor for defeat and humiliation.
+The Laodiceans pretended to be clothed in righteousness, but in fact they were naked, lacking righteous acts.
+Instead of being on fire for the Lord, they were lukewarm.
+Therefore, Christ counseled them to procure “white garments” from Him so that their shame might be covered (Revelation 3:18).

 The Prescription for Spiritual Blindness

-The only salve for spiritual blindness is repentance and submission to the Lord Jesus Christ, asking Him for the fullness and wisdom of His Spirit to restore our spiritual sight.
+The only salve for spiritual blindness is repentance and submission to the Lord Jesus Christ, asking Him for the wisdom of His Spirit to restore our spiritual sight.